knowmics-lab/RNAdetector/README.md

 - transcribed UltraConserved Regions (tUCRs) (only for human)
 - circular RNAs (circRNAs)

 The genomic annotations of all these above-mentioned classes of ncRNAs are already available for downloading from our remote repository.
-However, additional ncRNAs classes for human and other organism can be analyzed by uploading their genomic annotation on ***RNAdetector*** following the step-by-step procedures detailed in the user interface.
+However, additional ncRNAs classes for human and other organism can be analyzed by uploading their genomic annotation or idexed transcriptome on ***RNAdetector*** following the step-by-step procedures detailed in the user interface.
+Therefore, any class of ncRNAs of any biological species can be analyzed by ***RNAdetector***.

 ## Features
 ***RNAdetector*** has several important features such as: